takashi310/colormipsearch/README.md

     -rd local/testData/results.withscore
 ```

+## Pre-computed color depth search results

+A more detailed description can be found in [PrecomputedData.md](PrecomputedData.md).

 ## Generating EM - LM precomputed color depth search

 This section shows the steps and the commands used for generating